Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Semi-cosimplicial -adic Steenbrink complexes and coincidence of the weight filtrations II

 As in \cite[3.15]{msemi} (cf.~\cite[(6.28) (9), (6.29) (1)]{ndw}), it suffices to prove that the sequence

 is exact.
 By (\ref{eqn:mpprrn}) we have only to prove that the following sequence

 is exact for each nonnegative integer $i$.
-Following the idea in the proof of \cite[Proposition 3.2]{gkcf}, set $S_j:=S_j(\ul{\lam}):= \{\ul{\mu}~\vert \sharp (\ul{\mu} \setminus \ul{\lam})=j\}$ $(j\in {\mab Z}_{\geq 0})$.
+Following the idea in the proof of \cite[Proposition 3.2]{gkcf}, set $S_j:=\{\ul{\nu}~\vert \# (\ul{\nu} \setminus \ul{\lam})=j\}$ $(j\in {\mab Z}_{\geq 0})$.
 Consider the following double complex

-such that the horizontal boundary morphisms (resp.~vertical boundary morphisms) are given by the \v{C}ech restriction morphisms.
+such that the horizontal boundary morphisms and the vertical boundary morphisms are given by the \v{C}ech morphism of the pull-backs of the restriction morphisms.
 Then the complex (\ref{eqn:zzp}) is equal to $\Om^{\bul \bul}_i$.
-Then $\Om^{j\bul}$ is exact since the boundary morphisms of $\Om^{j\bul}$ is given identities with signs.
-Hence the complex (\ref{eqn:zzp}) is exact. \end{proof}
+Then $\Om^{j\bul}_i$ is exact since the boundary morphisms of $\Om^{j\bul}_i$ is given identities with signs.
+Hence the complex (\ref{eqn:zzp}) is exact.

+In a routine way we can prove that the isomorphism (\ref{eqn:ulul}) is independent of the choice of the disjoint union of an affine simplicial open covering of $X$ and a simplicial immersion $X_{\bul} \os{\sus}{\lo} \ol{\cal P}_{\bul}$ over $\ol{S(T)^{\nat}}$.